Overview

 These fees and/or commissions provide Legacy Capital Group California’s primary compensation.

-insurance company and do not increase your fees or premiums.
-Nonetheless, these commissions
+Mr. Bunger directly by the insurance company and do not increase your fees or premiums.

-create an incentive for Mr. Baer, Mr. Bunger, and Mr. Buxton to recommend these products over
+Nonetheless, these commissions create an incentive for Mr. Baer and Mr. Bunger to recommend

-other products, which could be cheaper.
-The commission received are typically between .5% and
+these products over other products, which could be cheaper.
+The commission received are typically

-10% of the face value of the insurance coverage.
-Depending on the product, the commission
+between .5% and 10% of the face value of the insurance coverage.
+Depending on the product, the

 5

-These commissions create an incentive for Mr. Baer, Mr. Bunger, and Mr. Buxton to recommend
+fees or expenses.
+These commissions create an incentive for Mr. Baer and Mr. Bunger to recommend

 these products over other similar products, which could be cheaper.
 The commissions received are